Kirra Hill Community and Cultural Centre

 - space for community celebration events.

-The site has already won an Urban Design Award due to the process involving multiple layers of government, strong community participation and the sensitive restoration of the building to create a multifunctional community facility.
+The site won an Urban Design Award due to the process involving multiple layers of government, strong community participation and the sensitive restoration of the building to create a multifunctional community facility.

 Key elements of the facility include flexible meeting and activity spaces, internal and external arts spaces, small consulting rooms, a heritage display room, art gallery and external events space.
 Grant funding from Arts Queensland was used to contribute to the creation of the arts spaces within the site.

 The site is fully accessible and has lift access to the first floor.

 - Meeting activity room - capacity 25 people

 - Consulting/Clinician Room A - capacity four people (air conditioned)